 Your Dark Web Monitoring alerts

 Once Dark Web Monitoring is set up, you can always find the email addresses for which the monitoring is active by checking in the Dark Web Monitoring section of the web app.
 Remember, to activate an email address you must verify the account through the email we send you.
 Before this has been completed, the email address will be marked "pending."

 Once an address is active, your Dark Web Monitoring will constantly search for your compromised data, and will send you both an email and an in-app alert whenever it finds any.

-A new alert will remain in your Identity Dashboard until you change those compromised passwords, or else choose to simply acknowledge the alert by clicking on the small "x" in the upper right-hand corner of the alert.
+A new alert will remain in your Identity Dashboard until you change those compromised passwords, or else choose to simply dismiss the alert by clicking on the small X in the upper right-hand corner of the alert.